 Cantell School students experience fine dining

-The hub was transformed into a dining area to cater for the large number of 12- and 13-year-olds.
+The two-course meal was prepared, cooked and served by our first and second year hospitality and catering students.
+They transformed the College’s hub into a dining area to cater for the large number of 12- and 13-year-olds.
 Several students commented that they had not experienced many meals without their phones or with people of their own age.

 Conversation starter questions were given to each table which led to lots of polite chat between students who were seated on large circular tables away from their usual friends.
 Etiquette cards were also provided which students read carefully and referred to throughout the meal.
 One of the tables delighted members of staff when they all waited for the teacher to return to their table and sit down before they started on their dessert.

 Cantell School student, Abdoulaye, 13, was impressed at how the tables were laid up like a “proper restaurant” and how the “meal and service was really good.”
 Lucy, 13, also loved the food and explained how she “really enjoyed eating around a big table together.
 It was a nice experience!”